-Article 14 Complaint sources.
+Complaint sources.

-Epidemiologist's decisions on isolation according to Article 3 and about quarantine according to Paragraph 1 Article 4, paragraph 5 Article 7 and paragraph 4 Article 8, cf. Article 5, are not appealable to the minister, but they can be brought before a court, cf. Paragraph 11 Article 14 quarantine law.
-The same applies to decisions about isolation and quarantine in a quarantine house according to Article 6
+Epidemiologist's decisions on isolation according to Article 3 and about quarantine according to Paragraph 5 Article 6 and paragraph 4 Article 7, cf. Article 9, are not appealable to the minister, but they can be brought before a court, cf. Paragraph 11 Article 14 quarantine law.
+The same applies to decisions about isolation and quarantine in a quarantine house according to Article 5

-Other administrative decisions according to this regulation, which do not include deprivation of liberty, including quarantine of tri-vaccinated persons according to Article 5 a, subject to a complaint to the minister, cf. Paragraph 10 Article 14 quarantine law.
+Other administrative decisions according to this regulation, which do not include deprivation of liberty, are subject to appeal to the minister, cf. Paragraph 10 Article 14 quarantine law.

-Article 15 Penalties.
+Penalties.

-A traveler who does not present a certificate of a negative result of a rapid test or PCR test, but is nevertheless required to do so according to Paragraph 2 Article 8, must undergo a PCR test upon arrival at a border station and be quarantined until the result of the test is known.
+A traveler who does not present a certificate of a negative result of a rapid test or PCR test, but is nevertheless required to do so according to Paragraph 2 Article 7, must undergo a PCR test upon arrival at a border station and be quarantined until the result of the test is known.

-If there is the slightest doubt about the credibility of a certificate according to Article 9 or the certificate is considered invalid according to the detailed instructions of the epidemiologist, the traveler is obliged to undergo sampling and quarantine according to Paragraph 5 Article 7 or paragraph 4 Article 8 If a traveler presents a certificate of vaccination where 14 days have not passed since the second vaccination or 14 days have not passed if only one vaccination is carried out according to the vaccine's marketing authorization, he shall only undergo a PCR test upon arrival at the border station and be subject to quarantine until the result of the test is available.
+If there is the slightest doubt about the credibility of a certificate according to Article 8 or the certificate is considered invalid according to the detailed instructions of the epidemiologist, the traveler is obliged to undergo sampling and quarantine according to Paragraph 5 Article 6 or paragraph 4 Article 7 If a traveler presents a certificate of vaccination where 14 days have not passed since the second vaccination or 14 days have not passed if only one vaccination is carried out according to the vaccine's marketing authorization, he shall only undergo a PCR test upon arrival at the border station and be subject to quarantine until the result of the test is available.

-A person who is subject to sampling according to Paragraph 2 or 3 is exempted from the obligation to undergo a rapid test or a PCR test within the next two days after arrival in the country, according to Paragraph 1
+A person who is subject to sampling according to Paragraph 1 or 2 is exempted from the obligation to undergo a rapid test or a PCR test within the next two days after arrival in the country.

-A person who cannot or does not want to undergo sampling according to Paragraph 2 or 3 must be quarantined for 14 days after arrival in the country.
+A person who cannot or does not want to undergo sampling according to Paragraph 1 or 2 must be quarantined for 14 days after arrival in the country.